Harshsngh07/Harshsngh07/README.md

 ### Hi there 👋

+#### I'm Harsh Singh.
+Glad you opened my profile.
+Have a nice day.
+- 💬 Ask me about ...
+Sports(PS- I like Football 😄), Video Games, Programming.
+- 📫 How to reach me: ...Linkedin - @harshsngh07
 <!--
 **Harshsngh07/Harshsngh07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.